East Brunswick Divorce Attorney

 If you or your former spouse is in control of a private business, it is important to make sure the valuation of that business is handled correctly.
 We work with financial experts who can help you understand the rights of individuals when it comes to closely held businesses in a divorce.
 In some cases, the appointment of a forensic accountant is necessary in order to properly determine the goings on of a business, so that a proper evaluation may be made.
 This can lead to complex litigation and the necessity to be represented by an experienced divorce lawyer.

 With offices in Freehold and East Brunswick, we help clients throughout New Jersey with the division of their family assets.
+In addition to divorces, we can also assist in the dissolution of domestic partnerships.
 In order to best meet the needs of our clients during this difficult time, we offer evening and weekend appointments.
 Contact us today for more information about our property division practice.